OfficeDev/Teams-app-cicd-guide/doc/transparent.md

 | Function          |[Azure/functions-action](https://github.com/Azure/functions-action)|[AzureFunctionApp@2](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/azure-function-app-v2?view=azure-pipelines)
 | Static Web App             |[Azure/static-web-apps-deploy](https://github.com/Azure/static-web-apps-deploy)| [AzureStaticWebApp@0](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/azure-static-web-app-v0?view=azure-pipelines)|
 ## Credential needed for deployment
 If you are using CI/CD to deploy app code to Azure app service, Azure functions or Azure container app, you need a service principal configured with minimum required access to the resource.
-There are 2 ways of login to Azure using service principal: using OpenID Connect(OIDC) or secret.
+There are 2 ways of login to Azure using service principal: using **OpenID Connect(OIDC)** or **secret**.

 ### OIDC (recommended)
 OIDC is the recommended way since it has increased security.
 To use it in GitHub actions, follow this [guide](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Cwindows#create-a-microsoft-entra-application-and-service-principal) to create the service principal and add federated credentials, and set the client id , tenant id and sub id in GitHub repo, then you can use Azure/login action like following: